Aphrodine-wq/fairtradeworker-texa/docs/investors/QUICK_FACTS.md

 ### "What's stopping someone else from building this?"

 **Answer:** I have a 400k line head start.
-Built another 180k in a week.
+Built another 200k+ lines.
 By the time anyone catches up, I'll have the network effects locked.

 ---